Coronavirus (COVID-19): changes to services

 - To find a gardener, ask your neighbours or local garden centre for recommendations.
 Your local Age UK may offer a paid-for gardening service.

 If you need help with small, one-off practical tasks such as changing light bulbs, moving furniture or gardening, the charity GoodGym provides volunteer runners to carry out ‘mission runs’ in some areas, to help out older people.
+Mission runs are continuing during the coronavirus emergency period, but with restrictions.

 Help with personal care